 The Leonberger Is a Rare Breed

 The worldwide dog population is estimated to be 900 million, including 471 million dogs kept as pets, 200 million stray dogs.
 There are also village dogs, federal dogs and there are many millions of wild dogs such as wolves, coyotes, jackals, dholes, foxes (35 species).
-In the United States, 69 million households own at least one dog.
+In the United States, 65.1 million households own at least one dog.
 There are at least 3 million Labradors around the world.
 The AKC currently recognizes 197 dog breeds.
 A close cousin of the Leonberger, the St. Bernard comes it as the 53rd most popular breed in the United States whilst the Leonberger comes in at place 102.
+This is a link featuring additional statistics.

 Below is an excerpt from my book